grocy/grocy-docker/README.md

 ### Configuration

-The grocy application reads configuration settings from environment variables prefixed by `GROCY_`.
+Grocy for Docker setup environment variables are found under [.env](.env) file

-Runtime environment variables are read by `docker-compose` from the [grocy.env](grocy.env) file in this directory.
+Grocy runtime environment variables are read by `docker-compose` from the [grocy.env](grocy.env) file in this directory.

-The default login credentials are username `admin` and password `admin`; please change these before providing end-user access to your deployment.
+Grocy application reads configuration settings from environment variables prefixed by `GROCY_`.

 #### Demo Mode